 Also, marriage counseling can be a predecessor to all other alternatives to divorce.
 It can set the stage and create a collaborative field, if not save the marriage.

 Marriage counseling is part of the answer to how to separate from spouse amicably and on good terms.
 Understanding each other’s perspectives can help with being civil to each other no matter what you end up deciding.

 If you do not want to end your marriage, you choose the option of judicial separation.

 The separation will not legally terminate your marriage but only release you from the obligation of living together.
 This type of physical separation generally does not impact the family’s finances.
 Hence, property and financial accounts continue to be owned by both spouses.

 Furthermore, separation in marriages can be a way to test the waters.

-If you are wondering why legal separation instead of divorce, there are reasons to consider it.
-It can help you decide if you want to remain separated without getting a divorce, take it a step further and file the motion to end the marriage or try to reconcile.
+If you are wondering why to choose legal separation instead of divorce, there are reasons to consider it.
+It can help you decide if you want to remain separated without getting a divorce, take it a step further, and file the motion to end the marriage or try to reconcile.